Table of Contents

 Coercivity

-Coercivity, magnetic coercivity, coercive field, or coercive force, typically denoted by HC - such a value of the externally applied unidirectional magnetic field strength H that reduces the instantaneous state of magnetisation of a material to zero, typically from the initial point of remanence BR.1)2)3)4)5)6) Because of its position on the hysteresis loop (second quadrant) the value of coercivity is typically stated as a negative number in A/m units.
+Coercivity, magnetic coercivity, coercive field, or coercive force, typically denoted by HC - such a value of the externally applied unidirectional magnetic field strength H that reduces the instantaneous state of magnetisation of a material to zero (B = 0, J = 0, or M = 0), typically from the initial point of remanence BR.1)2)3)4)5)6)7) Because of its position on the hysteresis loop (second quadrant) the value of coercivity is typically stated as a negative number in A/m in the SI units (or oersted in the CGS).
+For hard magnetic materials there are two distinctly different coercivities BHC and JHC, but for soft magnetic materials these two values are negligibly close so only one value of HC is used.
+Coercivity is an example of a magnetic property, which quantifies the resistance of a material to being demagnetised.

 S. Zurek, E-Magnetica.pl, CC-BY-4.0

-The value of coercivity is an important parameter and it is used for classification of magnetic materials into three broad groups:8)
+The value of coercivity is an important parameter and it is used for classification of magnetic materials into three broad groups:9)

 - soft magnetic materials (HC < 1 kA/m),